bouk/jjuliano/README.md

 ### Hi there 👋

 I'm Joel.
-I am a software engineer that sometimes make my own products.
-I don't claim a big title like CEO or founder of them, but just some engineer who sometimes saw a need for it and uses it's brain to make them, but hey! that'll be cool.
+I am a software engineer with 12+ years of experience.
+I sometimes make software products on my free time.

 See *some* of my stuffs here: